I Shing Temple

-History
+I Shing Temple or I Shing Kung (二聖宮 (temple of two gods)) is a temple in Tung Tau Wai, Wang Chau, Yuen Long District, Hong Kong.
+It is dedicated to Hung Shing and Che Kung.
 The temple was built in 1718 by the residents of six villages of Wang Chau: Sai Tau Wai, Tung Tau Wai, Lam Uk Tsuen, Chung Sum Wai, Fuk Hing Tsuen and Yeung Uk Tsuen.

-Conservation

 A full restoration of the temple was undertaken by the Architectural Services Department in 1996.
 It was declared a monument the same year.